Annabelle Roxon

 Jethro Calma-Holt

-Jethro is the Indigenous Affairs Events and Partnerships Advisor for Coles, where he can influence over 110,000 team members through NAIDOC Week, National Reconciliation Week and other meaningful activities.
+Jethro is the National Indigenous Participation Specialist at the AFL, providing leadership and support to states and territories on delivery and evaluation of the AFL’s Aboriginal and Torres Strait Islander Action Plan.
 For nearly four years prior, he led Carlton Football Club through whole of club improvements to respect, represent and empower First Nations culture.

 Other significant roles for Jethro include the National Indigenous Manager at SEDA Group, developing organisational change initiatives and supporting people through their studies, traineeships and transition to work.
 Jethro has also taken part in the Observership Program on the Board of the Koorie Heritage Trust.